 Women began discarding the heavily-corseted and voluminous silk gowns once popular in the Rococo courts of Europe for less restrictive, more free flowing garments.

 Fashion experienced a classical revival and women began to wear clothing that, inspired by the architecture and sculpture of antiquity, favoured flowing, diaphanous fabrics and drapery.

 Ann's blue silk dress emphasises the elegance and simplicity popular during the Regency period (about 1795 to 1820).
 It features the high waist, bib-front and columnar skirt that made empire line dresses less restrictive than many other 19th-century styles.

 While this style allowed women to abandon the corset (known as stays during the 18th century) many continued to wear them to achieve the desired silhouette.

-The Springfield-Faithfull family collection includes Ann's will that reveals her wishes:
+The Springfield–Faithfull family collection includes Ann's will.
+The will reveals her wishes: